TopQuirk67/PollinatorServerless/README.md

 # PollinatorServerless

 ## TODOs
-- fix the page too big problem
-- add RAPIDAPI stuff to local copy from diff
-- fix the output from rapid - not the pollinator html for some reason
-- supply css for size problem
 - rebuild
-- Convert RapidAPI accounts to paid
-- tear down everything and follow these instructions from scratch
-- reduce logging in lambdas
-- document how to use the twilio updater
 - include an architecture diagram
-- make sure you have README instructions without sam build/deploy and also has all the environmental definitions you need
 - tear down everything and pull to a new directory from origin and follow the README for installation to make sure it's all there in order
-- cleanup the lambda layer stuff, extra directories in the repo etc.
 - push back to origin!

 ### Set the environment variable for the S3 bucket name